DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Guardrail: A federation of peers, not a new central System.
 Keep ownership distributed; reputations local and transparent.

+—
+Reinstall the buffer and the storms stop tearing the roof off.
+The next chapter is the weather report: how disconnection moves—and how to interrupt it.

-## Chapter 11: The Dynamics of Disconnection
+## Chapter 12: The Dynamics of Disconnection

 The collapse of the Alliance Sphere did not just change our social map; it changed how energy moves through that map.
 To see why ordinary life keeps spilling into culture war and why institutions keep converting stress into conflict, we need both the structural x‑ray and the behavioral time‑lapse.